mubbi/laravel-blog-api/containers/WINDOWS-SETUP.md

 # Laravel Blog API - Docker Setup Guide for Windows

-This guide will help you set up the fully automated Docker development environment for the Laravel Blog API project on Windows.
+This guide will help you set up the **fully automated** Docker development environment for the Laravel Blog API project on Windows. **Zero manual configuration required!**

 ## Prerequisites